Countess of Wessex Honors Veterans at D-Day Ceremony

 Immediately after the ceremony, the guests and the Countess were invited to a royal tea.

-To read about and discuss the Countess of Wessex, please visit the forum.Filed under British Royals
+To read about and discuss the Countess of Wessex, please visit the forum.Filed under The United Kingdom

-Tagged Anniversary, British Commonwealth, Canada, D-Day, Official Visit, The Countess of Wessex, World War II.
+Tagged Anniversary, Canada, D-Day, Military, Museum, Official Visit, The Countess of Wessex, World War II.